cha-kos/theDOMinator/README.md

 # theDOMinator

-The DOMinator is an open source lean DOM manipulation library inspired by jQuery.
+The DOMinator is an open source, lean DOM manipulation library inspired by jQuery.
 This library enables users to

   * Select single or multiple DOM elements
   * Manipulate and Traverse DOM element's ```innerHTML```, class, etc.